AndrewB330/MusicMarbles/README.md

 ![Logo](/resources/logo_small_.png?raw=true)

-Creating music using falling marbles on automatically generated 2d map with obstacles.
+Creating music using falling marbles on automatically generated 2D map with obstacles.

+- Recursive map generator
+- Simplified physics engine
+- C++ for high performance
+- Vanilla HTML5 Canvas for visualization

 **[[Alert]] This was written in a few days so right now the code in this repository is not clean, I'm refactoring and cleaning it right now and will post it later this or next week.**